zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\bm{E}(\bm{r}, \omega') \times \bm{H}(\bm{r}, \omega - \omega') d\omega'.
 $$

-The expression is compact and simple, but not particularly useful, since the value of the complex Poynting vector for a particular frequency depends on the entire electromagnetic spectrum.
+The expression is compact and simple, but not particularly useful, since the value of the complex Poynting vector at a particular frequency depends on the entire electromagnetic spectrum.

-We can obtain a more practical result at the cost of some generality.
-Specifically, we must assume that the expression of the electromagnetic field is a [periodic function](https://en.wikipedia.org/wiki/Periodic_function) of time, such that the *fundamental period* $\thinspace T\_1 = 2 \pi / \omega_1$ of both[^3] the electric and the magnetic fields is the same \[[5](#references) (vol. I, ch.
+Analysis of the general form of Eqn.
+4.3 can be performed using the techniques of *optical coherence* theory \[[6](#references) (ch.
+10)\].
+If we limit ourselves to elementary methods, we can still obtain a useful result, but it will come at the cost of some generality.
+Specifically, we shall assume that the expression of the electromagnetic field is a [periodic function](https://en.wikipedia.org/wiki/Periodic_function) of time, such that the *fundamental period* $\thinspace T\_1 = 2 \pi / \omega_1$ of both[^3] the electric and the magnetic fields is the same \[[5](#references) (vol. I, ch.
 50) [6](#references) (ch.
 1.3.3, 1.4.3)\].
 In most cases, the limitations imposed by this condition are not particularly severe: for visible light, the fundamental period is very short, and the fields can also be virtually repeated outside the time interval of interest.

 [^3]: The fact that the electric and the magnetic fields are two sides of the same coin can be easily shown using an argument from the [theory of relativity](https://en.wikipedia.org/wiki/Theory_of_relativity) \[[17](#references) (ch.
 1.23)\].